edwardsmith999/TTCF4LAMMPS/README.md

 Transient Time Correlation Function (TTCF)
 ==========================================

-The code aims at creating a user friendly interface to implement the TTCF method in LAMMPS molecular dynamics simulation.
+The code aims at creating a user-friendly interface to implement the TTCF method in LAMMPS molecular dynamics simulation.
 The benchmark example shown here is particularly simple, and can be implemented on local machines, but the script is designed to be employed on HPC clusters for multi-core runs.
-The goal it to match the work of Borszak et al (2002) (https://doi.org/10.1080/00268970210137275), where the computed the shear viscosity of a homogeneous atomic system using TTCF.
+The goal it to match the work of Borszak et al (2002) (https://doi.org/10.1080/00268970210137275), which computed shear viscosity of a homogeneous atomic system using the TTCF.
-The dynamics is described by SLLOD equations.
-The computed the shear pressure over direct nonequilibrium trajectories, and compared the direct average (DAV) with TTCF.
+The dynamics is described by the SLLOD equations, shear pressure is computed over direct nonequilibrium trajectories with the TTCF and compared to the direct average (DAV).

-The TTCF algorithm requires to integrate the phase space averace of the correlation between the quantity of interest, measured along a nonequilibrium trajectory, with the dissipation function at t=0 (the initial time of the nonequilibrium trajectory)
+The TTCF algorithm requires integration of the phase space average of the correlation between the quantity of interest, measured along a nonequilibrium trajectory, with the dissipation function, $\Omega$, at t=0 (the initial time of the nonequilibrium trajectory)
 ```math
 \langle B(t) \rangle =\langle B(0) \rangle+ \int_0^t \langle \Omega(0)B(s)\rangle ds
 ```

-The average is perfmormed over nonequilibrium trajectories initial conditions sampled from the equilibrium ensemble associated to the system.
+The average is performed over nonequilibrium trajectories initial conditions sampled from the equilibrium ensemble associated with the system.
 The easiest way to achieve this is to follow the system over an equilibrium \textit{mother} trajectory.
 After a thermalization to ensure the system is in thermodynamic equilibrium, the state of the system (set of all positions and momenta) is periodically sampled.
 The procedure is shown is the figure below

 ![alt text](https://github.com/edwardsmith999/TTCF/blob/master/mother.png)